Frozelo/Trango/README.md

-Trango is simple CLI translator
+Trango is simple the CLI translator